Lilly-dh/DeepPlantAllergy/README.md

 ---

 ### 🔬 4.2| Embeddings Generation
 It computes sequence embeddings from protein sequences using a selected pretrained protein language model (onehot, seqvec, esm or protbert).
 It requires the user to activate the relevant Conda environment prior to execution (bio_embeddings for onehot, seqvec and esm, bio_transformers for protbert); the environment and its dependencies must be installed beforehand.
 The module takes the preprocessed FASTA file as input and generates per-sequence embeddings based on the specified model.
-It outputs two NumPy .npy files: one containing the embeddings and the other containing the corresponding sequence identifiers.
+It outputs a compressed NumPy array .npz file containing the embeddings and the corresponding sequence identifiers.

 Generates embeddings using the selected model:
-- `onehot`
+- `OneHot`
-- `seqvec`
+- `SeqVec`
-- `esm`
+- `ESM`
-- `protbert`
+- `ProtBert`

 > ⚠️ Requires activation of the appropriate Conda environment:
 > - `bio_embeddings` for OneHot, SeqVec, ESM